agattar/Attar_ElasticShellModel/README.md

 FFT_steady.py -> Reads the dump file and exports a CSV file that contains the amplitudes and the corresponding wavenumbers.

+Input files folder contaıns the input files required for running the simulations.

 References: